 Field trips are generally educational in nature and students are expected to attend.
 Parental involvement during field trips is encouraged and parents may be asked to volunteer as chaperones or drivers.
 Participating parents will be asked to sign an agreement of understanding relating to their duties and responsibilities while on the trip.
+Parents that volunteer to drive on a field trip will be required to fill out a Volunteer Driver Form which will include a copy of their drivers license and insurance card.
+These forms must be filled out every year.
+Forms are shredded at the end of the school year.
 Siblings are not permitted to attend.
 Students will not be permitted to attend field trips unless a parent permission form is obtained.

-Students in PK4 - 5th Grade are required to purchase a matching FPA field trip t-shirt, and will be transported by bus or individual parents.
+Students in K5 - 5th Grade are required to purchase a matching FPA field trip t-shirt, and will be transported by bus or individual parents.
 Lower School students are not permitted to ride with any parent other than their own, unless otherwise indicated on the permission form signed by the parent/guardian.